 Acupuncture can also enhance blood flow to the reproductive organs, including the uterus and ovaries.
 Improved blood circulation optimizes the delivery of nutrients and oxygen to these vital structures, promoting their health and function.
 This enhanced blood flow may also contribute to the development of a thicker uterine lining, which is crucial for embryo implantation and successful pregnancy.

-Additionally, acupuncture has demonstrated the ability to regulate hormonal balance.
+Additionally, when using acupuncture for fertility. it has been shown to regulate hormonal balance.
 By balancing the levels of hormones, like estrogen, progesterone, follicle-stimulating hormone (FSH), and luteinizing hormone (LH), acupuncture may help better prepare your body for fertility treatment.

 When preparing the body for IVF, acupuncture sessions may focus on priming the uterus, regulating menstrual cycles, and optimizing egg quality.
 It is advisable to begin acupuncture sessions before undergoing IVF, to improve the outcome.
 This can help to strengthen your constitution, improve your internal reproductive environment, and support your overall wellness, by addressing issues that may indirectly affect fertility, like insomnia, digestive issues, chronic pain or immunity,